 After setting out the plan for Vigils and Lauds, and before going on to describe the rest of the daily communal prayer, Benedict pauses to emphasise the scriptural foundation of the rhythm he is recommending.
 He uses psalm 119 to guide our prayer times: seven times during the day, and once at night.
 In this way too, he introduces us to the times of prayer that are to come in the following chapters: Prime, Terce, Sext, None, Vespers, and Compline.

-In this chapter, Benedict moves from the details and particulars of daily prayer together, to emphasis the cyclical rhythm that makes this prayer scared, before plunging back into the particulars of our daily prayer in the chapters that follow.
+In this chapter, Benedict moves from the details and particulars of daily prayer together, to emphasis the cyclical rhythm that makes this prayer sacred, before plunging back into the particulars of our daily prayer in the chapters that follow.
 Twice Benedict quotes psalm 119’s “Seven times a day I have praised you”, and twice he uses the same psalm to invite prayers at night: “At midnight I rose to give you praise” and “Let us arise at night to give you praise”.
 This repetition gives the chapter a rhythmic, cyclical feel – the same feel that permeates a daily commitment to this way of prayer.

 It might be easy to see this rhythm as simply repetitive, and the obligation that Benedict speaks of here as dry duty.
 What experience shows us, however, is that repetition is actually characteristic of the journey into deep commitment, both personal and communal; a commitment that, as time goes on, enriches obligation with meaning and purpose.